wp-plugins/foxyshop/readme.txt

 Author URI: http://www.foxy-shop.com/<br />

 == Changelog ==

+= 2.7 =
+* Added a variation field called Descriptive Text to allow text-only areas in the variation groups -- describe your variations or give instructions.
+* Added new function foxyshop_simple_category_children() for simple category listing.
+* Updated multiship.jquery.js to version 2.2 for better compatibility with hmac verification
+* Small CSS change for more consistent non-bullets in breadcrumbs
+* Removing sale price no longer causes PHP number_format error
+* Fixed FOXYSHOP_SKIP_VERIFICATION feature
+* See [Release Notes](http://www.foxy-shop.com/2011/06/version-2-7-variation-upgrades-and-other-tweaks/) for more details

 = 2.6.1 =
 * Corrected .prop() issue which was causing the admin product tool not to load completely in Internet Explorer.